TARDOC 2026: Your Medical Bill in Switzerland

 Do I need to do anything as a patient?

-No. Health insurers, practices and hospitals migrate to TARDOC and the outpatient flat rates automatically.
-From 2026 you will gradually receive bills in the new format.
+No. Health insurers, practices and hospitals migrated to TARDOC and the outpatient flat rates automatically.
+Since 2026 you receive bills in the new format.

 Will my care become more expensive in 2026?

-The Federal Council decision of June 2024 mandates cost neutrality over five years.
+The reform is built to be cost-neutral, with annual cost growth capped at 2.5 % in standard cases and 4 % at most.
 Individual services may be billed at lower or higher amounts, but overall KVG remuneration must not rise as a result of the reform.
 Your premium also depends on volume growth, reserves and cantonal factors.

 What happens to treatments started in 2025?

-Treatments started before 1 January 2026 are generally completed under the TARMED tariff.
+Treatments dated before 1 January 2026 are billed and corrected under the TARMED tariff.
 Your practice and health insurer coordinate the technical transition.

 How do I recognise that my bill is under TARDOC?